Yet, there is some validity in this phrase for most of us. Truly, we rarely know what others, even those we love, are carrying as their "story".

 Fast forward to Kristi at age 36.
-My husband and my daughters were two and a six months old.
-As was true for most years 15 years I had lived in Maine (I was born and raised in RI), Dad and Jean came to visit me on or around my birthday.
+My husband (of the almost 15 years) and my daughters were ages two and a half and six months old.
+As was true for most years of my married life, living in Southern Maine (I was born and raised in RI), Dad and Jean came to visit me on or around my birthday.
 During this 36-year-old self visit, Dad wasn't feeling well.
 He had some chest congestion and, consequently was not drinking scotch during the visit, electing to drink water instead.

 We had the most amazing visit together.
 We played on the floor with the children.
 I took him to my office and showed him some of the graphics work I was doing.
 He told me how proud he was of me.
 I cannot tell you the number of deeply touching moments we had on that visit ... connecting as we had when I was a mere child.
 As my folks left, I hugged and kissed them both and told them how much I loved them, getting the same in return.

 A couple of hours after they had left, I said to my husband "Well, that was an amazing visit.
 I am so grateful that Dad wasn't drinking, and I could just relax and enjoy him."

 "What do you mean he wasn't drinking?"
 Joe said.